CP-TSAI/perception-pr2/WRITEUP.md

 # Reflections and Future Work
 - My pipeline won't work in a lot of scenarios.
 Here are a few that comes into mind:
-- If the point cloud data is more noisy
+- - If the point cloud data is more noisy.
-- RGBD camera is placed differently then the region of interest will be different.
+- - If the RGBD camera is placed differently then the region of interest will be different.
-- If the objects to be recognized are not part of the classifier then naturally they won't be recognized.
+- - If the objects to be recognized are not part of the classifier, then naturally they won't be recognized.
-- I haven't tried to do the challenge, this is only the minimum required to pass.
+- - I haven't tried to do the challenge, this is only the minimum required to pass.
 In the future if I have time, I can try making a pipeline for a more complex table top configuration.